StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 ### Deploy the AWS CloudFormation Stack

 The StackState AWS CloudFormation Stack should be deployed in each AWS account that you will monitor.
-It provides the minimum level of access required for the StackState Agent to collect topology, telemetry and logs.
+It provides the minimum level of access required for StackState and the StackState Agent to collect topology, telemetry and logs.

 * [Quick deployment](aws.md#quick-deployment) - Deploy all resources to a region in an account using a link.
 * [StackState CloudFormation template](aws.md#stackstate-template-deployment) - Download the StackState CloudFormation template to integrate into your own deployment workflow.